 - The structures of the models were based around the Pettersson score (PS).
-This allowed for longer model cycles, reducing computational complexity, while still accounting for bleeds each year as well as the development of arthropathy and the possibility of requiring surgery. - Bleed rates determined transition rates across PS, and were key in projecting costs, and utilities in the model. - Given treatment, mortality with hemophilia A or B is similar to the US average and there are no differential effects on mortality across the treatments. - The models used 6-month cycles.
-This was the longest standard cycle that allowed for reasonable transition rates between PS counts each cycle, given the expected bleeding rates possible in the models. - Costs and effects were discounted using a rate of 3%. - Utilities derived from the published literature were weighted by the time spent in each health state.32-36 The models included separate utilities for different types of bleed events, varying baseline utility by age and arthropathy, and utility associated with requiring surgery. - The models included all direct treatment costs associated with each individual regimen, including drug acquisition costs and non-pharmacy costs (including all medical expenses associated with bleeds).
+This allowed for longer model cycles, reducing computational complexity, while still accounting for bleeds each year as well as the development of arthropathy and the possibility of requiring surgery. - Bleed rates determined transition rates across PS, and were key in projecting costs, and utilities in the model. - Given treatment, mortality with hemophilia A or B is similar to the US average and there are no differential effects on mortality across the treatments.
+For mortality we use CDC based mortality rates adjusted (exponentially) to reflect per cycle probabilities of death. - The models used 6-month cycles.
+This was the longest standard cycle that allowed for reasonable transition rates between PS counts each cycle, given the expected bleeding rates possible in the models. - Costs and effects were discounted using a rate of 3%. - Utilities derived from the published literature were weighted by the time spent in each health state.33-37 The models included separate utilities for different types of bleed events, varying baseline utility by age and arthropathy, and utility associated with requiring surgery. - The models included all direct treatment costs associated with each individual regimen, including drug acquisition costs and non-pharmacy costs (including all medical expenses associated with bleeds).

-All costs prior to 2021-were adjusted for inflation following methods outlined in the ICER reference case so that all cost inputs and outputs in the model reflect 2021 US dollars.^{37,38}All costs prior to 2021-were adjusted for inflation following methods outlined in the ICER reference case so that all cost inputs and outputs in the model reflect 2021 US dollars.^{37,38}
+All costs prior to 2021-were adjusted for inflation following methods outlined in the ICER reference case so that all cost inputs and outputs in the model reflect 2021 US dollars.^{38,39}All costs prior to 2021-were adjusted for inflation following methods outlined in the ICER reference case so that all cost inputs and outputs in the model reflect 2021 US dollars.^{38,39}